 |

-The course is tutored by well-qualified Chemistry specialists who aim to stimulate interest in and enjoyment of chemistry and to foster imaginative, logical and critical thinking.
+The course is tutored by well-qualified Chemistry specialists who aim to stimulate interest in and enjoyment of Chemistry and to foster imaginative, logical and critical thinking.
 The course integrates theory and experimental work, developing analytical and manipulative skills.
 Students are encouraged to develop scientific communication skills through research, discussion and written work.

 Methods of Assessment

 Chemistry is taught in modern, well-equipped laboratories.
-The Chemistry tutors have developed a comprehensive range of resources that students can assess out of lessons.
+The Chemistry tutors have developed a comprehensive range of resources that students can access out of lessons.
 The college Learning Resource Centre has a large number of computers for student use and is well stocked with printed and electronic resources to support independent study.

 What Next?